Solutions for Zero-Sum Two-Player Games with Noncompact Decision Sets and Unbounded Payoffs: Number Guessing Game

-\begin{proposition} Consider the two-person zero-sum game defined in Example~\ref{exasec7} with the odd integer $M$ and $\alpha_M>0.$ This game satisfies the assumptions of Theorem~\ref{teor:mainonestep}, and therefore the conclusions of Theorem~\ref{teor:mainonestep} take place for this game.
-Furthermore, if $M\ge 3$ and $\alpha_1<0,$ then there is no pure solution for this game. \end{proposition}
+(a) If the integer $M$ is odd and $\alpha_M>0,$ then this game satisfies the assumptions of Theorem~\ref{teor:mainonestep}, and therefore the conclusions of Theorem~\ref{teor:mainonestep} hold for this game.
+Furthermore, if $M\ge 3$ and $\alpha_1<0,$ then there is no pure solution for this game.